 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how Los Angeles Mission College compares for both graduation and transfer rates against other community colleges in Los Angeles and community colleges in California in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how Los Angeles Mission College compares for both graduation and transfer rates against other community colleges in Los Angeles County and community colleges in California in total.

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.